renzoyzz/DnD/README.md

 ### Ruined manor

-- Old manor used as a base for bandits harassing the town.
+- Old manor used as a base for the Red Brand.

 ### Townmaster's Hall